 But we are still very proud of what we achieved in communication and understanding…!

 The essence of this Video Testimonial is that Samir has learned the flamenco rhythm – COMPÁS – FROM THE SOFTWARE ON THE WEBSITE – LIVING SOME 3000 MILES FROM SPAIN – IN LESS THEN 6 MONTHS…!
-And on top of everything, I couldn’t even give him a proper live online lesson… Because in Yemen, the video bandwidth is restricted probably on every possible place on the Internet, (we tried every possible video conference software…)
+And on top of everything, I couldn’t even give him a proper live online lesson… Because in Yemen, the video bandwidth is restricted probably individually – on every possible gateway on the Internet, (we tried every possible video conference software…)